 Dr Miklos Magasdi

 There are some people whose stories should be told.
 Dr Miklos Magasdi is one of them.
-I have been fortunate to hear his story, as told by his daughter, Marina Hamilton-Craig.
-And I played a part in bequeathing and couriering this most important raincoat to the Army Museum in Stockholm.
+I have been fortunate to hear his story, as told by his daughter, Marina Hamilton-Craig and I played a part in bequeathing and couriering the raincoat to the Army Museum in Stockholm.

 Miklo’s sister-in-law, Agnes Kornis, also worked with Raoul Wallenberg.
 She is today 99 years of age and lives in Adelaide, Australia (update: Agnes Kornis passed away at the end of 2017 surrounded by her family).

 Agnes also recalls Raoul Wallenberg quite well.
 “He was 34, very formal, very elegant, tall.
 He was never friendly or jolly.
 Very polite, always opened the door or stood up, but never familiar, always very reserved.”

 Marina said she understood from her mother’s recollections that it was Miklos who actually had the idea that the Swedish Embassy supply shutzpasses.
 It was also he who often personally distributed them, as Mr Wallenberg did not speak fluent Hungarian, being a Swede: “My mother used to say that many people who thought they met Wallenberg, actually met Miklos,” said Marina Hamilton-Craig.
 The raincoat played a central part in handing out the shutzpasses.
 Miklos used that raincoat as a non-verbal signal to indicate whether it was safe to hand over the passes or not.
 This is how it was used: